 If you’re looking for interest on your savings, then a regular current or savings account from a challenger bank (and indeed from many traditional banks) might not be for you.
 Interest rates have been low for years, and that doesn’t look likely to change.

 While a few do offer interest (see below), most don’t.

-In terms of helping you save up, apps like Revolut and Cleo use algorithms to work out how much you can afford to squirrel away.
+In terms of helping you save up, apps like Revolut use algorithms to work out how much you can afford to squirrel away.
 If you choose, they’ll also automatically transfer the money to a savings pot.

 Tandem offers a fixed savings account.
 Check out our Tandem review to find out more.

-Starling offers (a small amount of) interest, so it’s worth considering.
+Starling offers (a very small amount of) interest, so it’s worth considering.

 So does Monzo, but you need to be able to put aside at least £1,000 to open a Savings Pot.